Ayr's Oldest Established Amateur Drama Group

 SCOTT HIPWELL - Aidan McDowall

-KAMAL ABDIC - TBA
+KAMAL ABDIC - Ron Swanson

 D.I.
 GASKILL - Amy McGillivray